What we do

 If the treatment is carried out over a number of visits, a small pledget (a small cotton wool ball) of bactericidal medication may be placed in the pulp chamber, secured by a temporary filling.
 Once completed, the root is then sealed, and a conventional filling placed.
 Root filled teeth are more likely to break than healthy unrestored teeth, so your Dentist may suggest placing a crown to help prevent this occurrence.

-A root filling can sometimes be a complex procedure and falls in Band 2 of the NHS dental charges.
+A root filling can sometimes be a complex procedure.
 If your Dentist can foresee problems with carrying out this treatment, they may suggest a referral to a specialist.

 If your teeth are stained, chipped, or not aligned on top of each other, veneers are a good treatment option to consider because they look like natural teeth and don't require a major procedure.